roblaing/swipl-webapp-howto/README.md

   odbc_disconnect(Connection).
 ```

-The above predicate was a second attempt to circument a snag the original course circumvented by using Google's GQL database which had me cursing SWI Prolog until I realised it was actually SQL's fault: you can't use single quotes within SQL text unless they are escaped with another single quote.
+The above predicate was a second attempt to circument a snag the original course avoided by using Google's GQL database which had me cursing SWI Prolog until I realised it was actually SQL's fault: you can't use single quotes within SQL text unless they are escaped with another single quote.
 The test ASCII art I used, obtained from <https://www.asciiart.eu/>, was this:

 ```
 Little Linux penguin by Joan G. Stark